Isabella Cortese: Women in science in the 16th century

 During the 16th century, women were still continuing to get a foothold in the realm of science.
 While males still dominated most areas of expertise in the realms of medicine and other practices, the female body continued to be most knowledgeable by the women themselves.
-Having the knowledge of their own bodies, this led to a specific niche of female knowledge that could be published in “books of secrets” written by females.
+Having the knowledge of their own bodies, this led to a specific niche of female knowledge that could be published in "books of secrets" written by females.
 However, stigmas still remained about female capabilities of understanding real science and experiments.
 Works of female cosmetic and medicinal remedies were strategically written under the name of a woman, so the work itself would be underscored of its value and authenticity by the male population, while still being reputable in the eyes of women during that time.
-The “secrets” were recipes of different cosmetic and medicinal purposes.
+The "secrets" were recipes of different cosmetic and medicinal purposes.
 The format of Isabella Cortese's I secreti della signora Isabella Cortese was also easy to follow, with recipes showing step-by-step instructions to insure simplicity and conciseness that allowed women to read along.
 It is also to be made known that these step-by-step manuals were also being translated into many different languages so that women from all around the globe were able to read the "book of secrets".
-Published during the era of modernization of Italy, Cortese's work was popular and she was considered an itinerant female alchemist the supported women and their ability to read.
-The knowledge she had gathered through travel to several countries like Moravia, Poland, and Hungary enabled her to create her various forms of work which advanced the women within science of the 16th century.
-She provided references to her alchemical recipes through the use of pictures including laboratory equipment and other props for intended literacy simplicity for women to follow along.
+Published during the era of modernization of Italy, Cortese's work was popular and she was considered an itinerant female alchemist who supported women and their ability to read.
+The knowledge she had gathered through travel to several countries like Moravia, Poland, and Hungary enabled her to create her various forms of work, which advanced the women within science of the 16th century.
+She provided references to her alchemical recipes through the use of pictures, including laboratory equipment and other props for intended literacy simplicity for women to follow along.
 However, the overall development and participation of women within alchemical engagement in countries such as Germany, Spain, France, Italy, and England continues to remain a mystery.